awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-endtoend.md

     ListenerProtocol: HTTPS
 ```

 You must also configure the instances in your environment to listen on the secure port and terminate HTTPS connections\.
 The configuration varies per platform\.
-See  for instructions\.
-You can use a self\-signed certificate for the EC2 instances without issue\.
+See [Configuring Your Application to Terminate HTTPS Connections at the Instance](https-singleinstance.md) for instructions\.
+You can use a [self\-signed certificate](configuring-https-ssl.md) for the EC2 instances without issue\.

 Next, configure the listener to forward traffic using HTTPS on the secure port used by your application\.
 You can also change the default health check to use this port and protocol to ensure that the load balancer is able to connect securely\.
 The following configuration file does both: